 2 : either of the two times each year (as about March 21 and September 23) when the sun crosses the equator and day and night are everywhere on earth of approximately equal length

 Did You Know?

-Equinox descends from aequus, the Latin word for "equal," and nox, the Latin word for "night"—a fitting history for a word that describes days of the year when the daytime and nighttime are equal in length.
+Equinox descends from aequus, the Latin word for "equal" or "even," and nox, the Latin word for "night"—a fitting history for a word that describes days of the year when the daytime and nighttime are equal in length.
 In the northern hemisphere, the vernal equinox marks the first day of spring and occurs when the sun moves north across the equator.
 (Vernal comes from the Latin word ver, meaning "spring.")
 The autumnal equinox marks the first day of autumn in the northern hemisphere and occurs when the sun crosses the equator going south.
 In contrast, a solstice is either of the two moments in the year when the sun's apparent path is farthest north or south from the equator.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete a descendant of aequus that refers to an evenness of mind under stress: eq _ _ _ _ m _ _ y.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP